dmfay/massive-js/CONTRIBUTING.md

 Want to contribute code to Massive?
 Awesome!
 I'm always happy to review pull requests.
 Here are some guidelines to make the process as smooth as possible:

-* First, if it's a big new feature or something else which involves a lot of effort, please open an issue to discuss before you put in too much time on it.
+* First, if it's a big new feature or something else which involves a lot of effort, please open an issue to discuss before you put too much time into it.
 * Stay focused.
 If you're tinkering with multiple things, use branches to ensure that your pull request only includes the relevant commits.
 * Lint your code (your editor may do this for you; alternatively, `npm run lint`) to ensure that your formatting is consistent with the existing code style.
 * Run the tests (`npm test`) before you commit or submit a pull request.
 Your changes will be picked up by continuous integration, but it's a lot faster to do it locally.